rohith788/backend-APIs/Readme.md

 * / : this is the landing page and will be used to display the existing points for the user

 ### Calling the APIs
+For all the steps below, make sure the API server is running

 * For POST /addPoints API
   1) Add /addPoints to the existing URL in postman and change the API call to POST as shown below